abicky/fluent-plugin-mysql-select-insert/README.md

 condition_column | Column used in WHERE clause to compare with values of 'condition_key' in events | (required) condition_key | Key whose value is used in WHERE clause to compare with 'condition_column' | (required) extra_condition | Extra condition used in WHERE clause.
 You can specify placeholders like 'col1 = ?
 AND col2 = ?, ${tag[0]}, ${tag[1]}'.
-The metadata is extracted in the second or following arguments. | (empty array) ignore    | Add 'IGNORE' modifier to INSERT statement | false
+The metadata is extracted in the second or following arguments. | (empty array) inserted_columns | Columns to be inserted.
+You should insert all columns by the select query if you don't specify the value. | nil ignore    | Add 'IGNORE' modifier to INSERT statement | false

 ## Example Configuration